-The DCF associated with the Technology Licensing reporting unit is based on the Company's license agreement with Monsanto (the "Agreement").
-Under the Agreement, Monsanto has agreed to pay Landec Ag a license fee of \$2.6 million in cash per year for five years beginning in December 2006, and a fee of \$4.0 million if Monsanto elects to terminate the Agreement, or \$10.0 million if Monsanto elects to purchase Landec Ag.
-If the purchase option is exercised before the fifth anniversary of the Agreement, or if Monsanto elects to terminate the Agreement, all annual license fees that have not been paid to Landec Ag will become due upon the purchase or termination.
-As of May 31, 2009, the fair value of the Technology Licensing reporting unit, as determined by the DCF approach, is more than double its book value, and therefore, no intangible asset impairment was deemed to exist.
+The DCF associated with the Technology Licensing reporting unit is based on the Monsanto Agreement with Monsanto.
+Under the Monsanto Agreement, Monsanto has agreed to pay Landec Ag a license fee of \$2.6 million in cash per year for five years beginning in December 2006, and a fee of \$4.0 million if Monsanto elects to terminate the Agreement, or \$10.0 million if Monsanto elects to purchase the rights to the exclusive field.
+If the purchase option is exercised before December 2011, or if Monsanto elects to terminate the Monsanto Agreement, all annual license fees that have not been paid to Landec Ag will become due upon the purchase or termination.
+As of May 30, 2010, the fair value of the Technology Licensing reporting unit, as determined by the DCF approach, exceeded its book value, and therefore, no intangible asset impairment was deemed to exist.
 The discount rate utilized approximates the risk free interest rate as the cash flow stream is guaranteed under the terms of the Agreement.
 A 1% increase in the discount rate would not have a significant impact on the excess of fair value over book value.

-The DCF associated with the Food Products Technology reporting unit is based on management's five-year projection of revenues, gross profits and operating profits by fiscal year and assumes a 40% effective tax rate for each year.
+The DCF associated with the Food Products Technology reporting unit is based on management's five-year projection of revenues, gross profits and operating profits by fiscal year and assumes a 37% effective tax rate for each year.
 Management takes into account the historical trends of Apio and the industry categories in which Apio operates along with inflationary factors, current economic conditions, new product introductions, cost of sales, operating expenses, capital requirements and other relevant data when developing its projection.
-As of May 31, 2009, the fair value of the Food Products Technology reporting unit, as determined by the DCF approach, was approximately double its book value, and therefore, no intangible asset impairment was deemed to exist.
-A 1% increase in the discount rate would not have a significant impact on the excess of fair value over book value.
+As of May 30, 2010, the fair value of the Food Products Technology reporting unit, as determined by the DCF approach, exceeded its book value, and therefore, no intangible asset impairment was deemed to exist.
+A 1% increase in the discount rate would not have a significant impact on the excess of fair value over book value .